|Home||About Me||What's New||DNA Overview||Leigh Ancestry||Nash Ancestry|

 GENEALOGY OF THE LEIGHS OF WALES 1550 - 1850

 My name is Allen Leigh.
 Welcome to our blog.
-This blog presents the genealogies and histories of the Leigh families who lived in Wales prior to about 1850.
+This blog presents the genealogies and histories of the Leigh families and appropriate sidelines who lived in Wales prior to about 1850.
 This information is based on the research of my sister, Norma Rudinsky, and several distant cousins.
 Since doing her research, Norma has passed, and her niece, Tova Leigh Choate, is considering becoming our family genealogist.
 Norma was assisted in her research by several distant cousins, and Tova hopes that assistance will be extended to her.

 A few of the pages in this blog were written by Derek Williams, a distant cousin, but the remainder of this page and most of the pages in this blog were written by Norma.
 Some of the pages, however, have been modified since Norma's passing.

 If you're concerned about the use of the red and green colors used in this blog, be aware that those colors are from the Welsh flag, although the shade of the colors may be different than that used in the flag.

 The LEIGH name is very well known as an English name from the Anglo-Saxon LEGH, a dweller by a wood or clearing (Surnames of the United Kingdom), and many separate families took the name Leigh independently of each other.
 So, where in England did our earliest people live?
 We're still searching for that connection.